 Do Nails Hurt Trees

-The outer bark of the tree is there to protect against disease and decay.
-When you pierce that outer layer you are creating a wound that can get infected by diseases, fungi, and can be used as an entrance for insects.
+The outer bark of the tree exists, in part, to protect the tree from disease and decay.
+When you pierce this protective layer, you create a wound that can may allow diseases, fungi, or bacteria to infect the tree.

-Nailing, screwing, or stapling anything to your tree pierces the cambium of the tree.
-The cambium is a very thin layer of growing tissue that produces new cells that become either xylem, phloem or more cambium.
+Driving a nail, screw, or staple into your tree often pierces its cambium layer.
+The cambium is a very thin layer of live, growing tissue that produces new cells that become either xylem, phloem or more cambium.
 Injuring this part of the tree can disrupt water and nutrient flow between the roots and canopy.

 Tree Will Grow Around The Object: